Not Just Friends explains what affairs are. How they come to happen, what they mean for each involved party and what you can do to heal.

 Shirley Glass says that the increase in modern affair happens because of the increased opportunities for men and women to mingle.

-The affair begin when one partner starts spending more and more time with someone who was just a friend.
+The affair begins when one partner starts spending more and more time with someone who was just a friend.

 That’s when the walls and windows change.
 The “friend” is the one with us in the house, and our partner starts moving outside.